SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 The usual way to implement such temporary variables is to allocate them in the method execution's frame.
 This way, when the method returns, the frame is popped and all the values allocated in temporaries are discarded and can be reclaimed.
-In other words, we will manage temporaries the same way as we manage arguments.
+In other words, we can manage temporaries the same way as we manage arguments.

 Our first scenario introducing temporaries will verify the default value of temporaries.
-Indeed when temporaries are allocated in Pharo, the execution engine \(in this case our evaluator\) should make sure these variables are correctly initialized to a default value, in this case `nil`.
+Indeed when temporaries are allocated in Pharo, the execution engine (in this case our evaluator) should make sure these variables are correctly initialized to a default value, in this case `nil`.

 Notice that temporaries cannot be observed from outside the execution of a method unless we halt the evaluation of a method in the middle of the evaluation.
-Since our testing approach is more like a black-box approach, we need to make our scenarios visible from the outside somehow.
+Since our testing approach is more like a black-box approach, we need to make our scenarios visible from the outside.
 Because of these reasons, our tests will rely on returns again, as we did before with literal objects.

+We define the method `returnUnassignedTemp` that simply returns a local variable that is just allocated.

 ```
 CInterpretable >> returnUnassignedTemp